InjectionSoftwareandSecurityLLC/Propane/doc/markdown/propane_config.md

 **enablePropAcc** is a boolean that tells Propane whether or not to execute PropAccs that are in the PropAcc directory.

 **showTargetIP** is a boolean that simply toggles the visibility of the Target IPs on the scoreboard.

+**enableBackUp** is a boolean that toggles the scoreboard back up feature.
+If you enable this feature Propane will create time stamped back up of the scores file on every scoring interval.

 **starttime** is a 24 hour formatted time at which a game of Propane will begin.
 If this is set, when Propane is executed it will not begin scoring until the specified time is reached.